 CONTACT 811 IF YOU HAVE A POSITIVE COVID-19 CASE OR ARE A CLOSE CONTACT FOR FURTHER DIRECTION AND NEXT STEPS FOR YOUR TEAM.

-*Please note: Starting February 8th, Baseball Alberta insurance will be valid for all baseball training activities that follow the current public health measures.
-Associations looking to start 1-on-1 training or group training sessions that follow the public health measures must ensure all players / coaches are registered with their Association.
+*Please note: Baseball Alberta insurance will only be valid for all baseball activities that follow the current public health measures and for participants who are registered with their local Baseball Alberta Association.
 The required waiver forms for players are included in the RAMP registration set up.
 For Associations not using RAMP as their main registration platform, please download the appropriate waivers from the Baseball Alberta website.